 Examples of the Fibonacci sequence represented in nature.

 Known as the Fibonacci sequence, named for the man who in the 12th century first mathematically described this phenomenon in nature.
 Using the nautilus shell in the center of the photo as an example, Fibonacci found that the area of each subsequent compartment that the nautilus makes is the sum of the two preceding compartments with the sequence starting with 0, 1, 1, 2, 3, 5, 8, 13, 21, 34...
 The architecture of a vast majority of tree species follows a fibonacci sequence with each branch oriented 138 degrees from the preceding one.
 Armed with that tidbit of trivia, we were ready to design the solar tree.
 However, we still needed to decide on the total height of the solar tree and the height of where the leaves would start.
-Since this was our first prototype, we wanted the height of the bamboo poles to be easily managed by one or two people during installation and decided on a maximum height of four meters.
+Since this was our first prototype, we wanted the height and weight of the bamboo poles to be easily managed by one or two people during installation and decided on a maximum height of four meters.
 For safety reasons, we thought that the minimum height of the leaves with solar panels should be two meters to ensure that nobody would bump their head while walking under the tree.
-I had purchased 15 flexible solar panels, each one capable of generating 30 watts that would sum to 450 wats of power under full sun.
+I had purchased 15 flexible solar panels, each one capable of generating 30 watts that would sum to 450 watts of power under full sun.
+The total of 450 watts would be enough to power our two safarti tents.
 Two of the panels I wanted at the top-most center of the solar tree, while the remaining 13 panels would utilize a Fibonacci sequence, each panel supported by a bamboo pole and acrylic leaf forming a design similar to the figure below.

 Given the high rainfall in our area of Bali, we needed a design that facilitated rainwater to run quickly off the leaf and solar panel.
 From my graduate forest ecology classes, I knew that trees in rainforests have adapted to deal with this same problem with their leaves having extended tips, often called 'drip tips' and our design emulated again nature (see below).